hpowell20/cs2063-master/Winter2022/labs/kotlin/Lab5/README.md

 This lab makes use of `RecyclerView`.
 Please take some time to read the following documentation [here](https://developer.android.com/guide/topics/ui/layout/recyclerview.html)

+## Pair Programming

+For the remainder of the labs we will complete the assignments using pair programming.
+Additional details can be found at [Pair Programming](../docs/PAIR_PROGRAMMING.md).
+For this activity you will need to work in pairs.
+You can work with anybody of your choosing, however, to obtain the most benefit from the activity it is recommended you work with someone other than your partner for the course project.
+This is not a requirement and will not be strictly enforced.

 ## Introduction

 Many mobile applications need to display a scrollable list of items where the user can select an item to take some action specific to it.
 In this lab you will build an app that displays a scrolling list of UNB CS courses (including course numbers, titles and credit hours).